videosdk-live/videosdk-rtc-react-sdk-example/README.md

 Understand the core components of our SDK:

-- `Meeting` - A Meeting represents Real time audio and video communication.
+- `Meeting` - A Meeting represents Real-time audio and video communication.

-  **`Note : Don't confuse with Room and Meeting keyword, both are same thing 😃`**
+  **` Note: Don't confuse with Room and Meeting keyword, both are same thing 😃`**

-- `Sessions` - A particular duration you spend in a given meeting is a referred as session, you can have multiple session of a particular meetingId.
+- `Sessions` - A particular duration you spend in a given meeting is referred as a session, you can have multiple sessions of a specific meetingId.
 - `Participant` - Participant represents someone who is attending the meeting's session, `local partcipant` represents self (You), for this self, other participants are `remote participants`.
 - `Stream` - Stream means video or audio media content that is either published by `local participant` or `remote participants`.

 ## 🔐 Token Generation

-Token is used to create and validate a meeting using API and also initialise a meeting.
+The token is used to create and validate a meeting using API and also initialize a meeting.

 🛠️ `Development Environment`: